Are Gold and Silver investing still good value?

-The value of gold and silver may be volatile, but owning them as part of a portfolio actually reduces your overall personal volatility.
+The value of gold and silver may be volatile, but owning them as part of a portfolio reduces your overall personal volatility.
 They tend to act as a balance to the traditional paper assets (like stocks and shares), so when those markets fall, physical gold and silver have historically risen.
-The motivation for many gold & silver investors isn’t necessarily to time the market perfectly; instead, it’s to take a long term view to provide balance and protection to their overall wealth.
+The motivation for many gold & silver investors aren’t necessarily to time the market perfectly; instead, it’s to take a long term view to provide balance and protection to their overall wealth.
 This way, exact timing isn’t important, as the long-term hold should outperform any short-term price drops and still deliver portfolio insurance.

 So there’s no need to worry that gold prices might appear to plateau from time to time.
-You should definitely consider investing in both gold and silver, which remain very worthwhile, solid, tangible investments.
+You should consider investing in both gold and silver, which remain very worthwhile, solid, tangible investments.

 Over time, you buy each month at the various underlying prices, therefore averaging out the cost of your precious metals.
 It’s a great way to get started in gold and silver investing.

 The main message is that it’s necessary to take the long-term view.
 As with any investment, prices will go up and down, but as these graphs illustrate, the rewards can be well worth it.
 If you’d like to find out more about this type of investment, why not Download our free guide to investing in gold and silver.
 We maintain gold and silver are still very good value and worth their weight in, well… gold and silver!